None but the Brave: Reception

-Post-release
+Post-release and legacy

 Aftermath

 According to Sinatra's valet George Jacobs, Frank cast son-in-law Sands in a prominent role in the film to revive his faltering acting career.
 However, the harsh reviews of Sands' performance—compounded by his widely-reported physical altercation with a critic—accelerated further to his decline.
 Overwhelmed, Sands abruptly left Hollywood and his marriage to Nancy Sinatra, deeply affecting their daughter.
 Despite his volatile reputation, Sinatra refrained from public retaliation.
 Jacobs also considered the film a box-office bomb.

 In 1976, Sinatra expressed frustration that journalists overlooked his directorial work on None but the Brave in the years following its release, describing it as a "damn good" film.

-Home media

-None but the Brave was released on VHS in April 1998.
+None but the Brave was released on VHS in April 1998, and later on DVD.
 In 1999, renewed interest in World War II films, sparked by Saving Private Ryan and The Thin Red Line (both released in 1998), prompted Warner Home Video to capitalize on the trend by re-pricing None but the Brave to under $10.

-Legacy

 Cultural influence

 None but the Brave is considered innovative for its early anti-war stance at the onset of the Vietnam War era, empathetic portrayal of both Japanese and American soldiers, and using subtitles for Japanese dialogue.
 Its balanced view of both sides of the conflict set a precedent for the war film genre, influencing later Hollywood films such as Beach Red (1967), Hell in the Pacific (1968), and Clint Eastwood's Letters from Iwo Jima (2006).

 Though the film remains likely best remembered as Sinatra's sole directing credit, it has also been recognized as an important credit for pre-fame Williams.
 His work on the film helped him develop his unique musical style later seen in major films.
 Williams has noted that his experience composing for None but the Brave, particularly his exploration of Japanese musical traditions, collaboration with Japanese musicians, and study of traditional instruments, influenced his score for Memoirs of a Geisha (2005).
 Additionally, the atmospheric and suspenseful elements in his None but the Brave score have been likened to his later work on Close Encounters of the Third Kind (1977) and Raiders of the Lost Ark (1981).

 The film served as an inspiration for "Rocks and Shoals" (1997), an episode from the sixth season of Star Trek: Deep Space Nine.
 According to showrunner Ira Steven Behr, the writing team watched the film together to guide their war-focused stories for the season.
 It is also referenced in Neil LaBute's 2004 play Fat Pig, wherein it is mentioned by the character Helen and emphasizes that she has a taste for obscure films.

 Cyril Jordan, frontman of the rock band Flamin' Groovies, named the album Shake Some Action and its title song after a line said by Sands' character in None but the Brave.